husnain572/100-days-of-ML/day_14/README.md

-In day 14, I covered working with JSON and SQL files.
+In day 14, I covered working with the JSON and SQL files.